tobixen/thrash-protect/README.md

 * Some parent processes may behave unexpectedly when the children gets suspended - particularly, the suspension of interactive programs under the login shell (say, "less") may be annoying.
+Observed
+  situation: starting a minecraft server from an interactive bash session, if it gets suspended it cannot be resumed with "kill -CONT" as it depends on being run in the foreground.

-* I've observed situations where parent processes also have gone into suspend-mode and been stuck there even as the child process got resumed.
+* I've observed situations where parent processes automatically have gone into suspend-mode as the children got suspended and been stuck there even as the child process got resumed.
 I've done a quick work-around on this by always running SIGCONT on the session process id and group process id.
 This may be harmful if you're actively using SIGSTOP on processes having children.

 * This was supposed to be a rapid prototype, so it doesn't recognize any options.
 Configuration settings can be given through OS environment, but there exists no documentation.
 I've always been running it without any special configuration.

-* In extreme situations this program will get too much swapped out, and the box may become "totally thrashed".
+* Usage of mlockall should be made optional.
+On a system with small amounts of RAM (i.e. half a gig) thrash_protect itself can consume significant amounts of memory.

 Roadmap
 -------